GL-MPP/EVA-7/S9 Assignment/README.md

 - Random crop 32x32 with padding of 4
 - Horizontal flip

 Albumentation libraries was used for Cutout and Normalizing the images using Mean, Std and Max.
-As the image pixel range changes after being converted to Tensor (New pixel values ranges from 0-1) the new image mean,std and max were passed to Albumentation library to generate Normalized images.
+As the image pixel range changes after being converted to Tensor (New pixel values ranges from 0-1), the new image mean, std and max were passed to Albumentation library to generate Normalized images.

-The test data set was only converted to tensor and normalized using mean, std and max.
+The test data set was only converted to tensor and normalized using mean, Std and Max.

 ### Part -2
 A custom resnet model was developed.
-Grouping rules were set in palce which reduced the number of parameters to 757K.
+Grouping rules were set in place which reduced the number of parameters to 757K.
 Model Summary as below:
 <pre>
 ----------------------------------------------------------------